Content Writing

 5

 After a quarter of posting, the team has data on what performed.
-This prompt reviews the results and adjusts the strategy: doubling down on strong pillars, replacing underperformers, and refreshing the posting cadence.
+This step reviews the results and adjusts the strategy: doubling down on strong pillars, replacing underperformers, and refreshing the posting cadence for the next quarter.

 Prompt